catalpainternational/dockertree/documentation/ARCHITECTURE.md

 2. Extract metadata and determine branch name
 3. Create new worktree using WorktreeOrchestrator
 4. Restore environment files to worktree
+5. Apply domain/IP override if provided
-5. Restore volumes to branch-specific volumes
+6. Restore volumes to branch-specific volumes
-6. Extract code archive (if included in package)
+7. Extract worktree contents from code archive (remaps paths)

 **Result**: New worktree added to existing project

-#### Standalone Mode (New Project)
+#### Standalone Mode (Server Deployment)

 **When**: Directory does NOT contain `.dockertree/config.yml` OR not a git repository

 **Process**:
 1. Validate package integrity
 2. Check package includes code (required for standalone)
-3. Determine target directory (from flag or auto-generate)
+3. Create target directory
-4. Initialize new git repository
-5. Extract code archive from package
-6. Commit initial code
-7. Run `dockertree setup` to initialize configuration
-8. Restore environment files
+4. Extract project tar to target directory (creates complete structure)
+5. Apply domain/IP override to worktree's `.dockertree/`
-9. Restore volumes (if requested)
+6. Restore volumes (if requested)

-**Result**: Complete new dockertree project ready to use
+**Result**: Complete deployment ready to use

+**Key Simplification**: Standalone import is simple extraction - no git initialization or `setup_project()` needed.
+The package contains the complete fractal structure, so we just extract and configure.

 ### Import Flow Diagram